ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 by particular matrix groups.
-Elliptic Curves are a seemingly simple class of curves, with a natural group law arising from Bezout's theorem and Algebra-Geometric arguments, and they are tied into Number Theory in profound unanticipated ways.
+Elliptic Curves are a seemingly simple class of curves, with a natural group law arising from Bezout's theorem and Algebra-Geometric arguments, and yet we have found that they are tied into Number Theory in profound and unanticipated ways.

 To a Weierstraß equation is associated two useful invariants: the $j$-invariant and the $\Delta$ discriminant.
 Klein's $j$-Invariant is